kmnhan/erlabpy/docs/source/user-guide/imagetool.rst

 that are not found in the menu bar are listed.
 Mac users must replace :kbd:`Ctrl` with :kbd:`⌘` and :kbd:`Alt` with :kbd:`⌥`.

-The rule of thumb is that if you can do something that applies to a single cursor, you can do it to all cursors by holding :kbd:`Alt`.
-Also, keyboard shortcuts that are related to 'shifting' a cursor usually involves holding :kbd:`Shift`.

 .. list-table::
     :header-rows: 1